avalanchesass/avalanche-website/README.md

 Website generator for the avalanche framework.

 ## Getting started
-- `npm run init` Clone and init avalanche, install dependencies and create certificates.
+- `npm run bootstrap` Clone and init avalanche, install dependencies and create certificates.
 - `npm start` Build the website and start a local server.

 ## Build